Implementation

 Here we explain how we contextualize and implement the approach we outlined on the page called Strategy: The Apostolic Cycle according to the cyclical functions of the church: evangelism, discipleship, and leadership development.
 What specific strategies do we use in each area?

-• Evangelism: (1) Praying for, Serving, and Sharing Lives with Non-Christians, (2) Evangelistic Presentations to Individuals and Groups, (3) Inviting Non-Christians to Our Public Gatherings, and (4) Inviting Non-Christians to Our House Churches
+• Evangelism: (1) Praying for, Serving, and Sharing Lives with Non-Christians, (2) Evangelistic Presentations to Individuals and Groups, and (3) Inviting Non-Christians to Our House Churches

 • Discipleship: (1) Public Gatherings, (2) House Churches, (3) Small Groups for Sharing and Prayer, and (4) Daily Encouragement